Guṇa

 ' (गुण) refers to the three fundamental tendencies or forces that constitute nature, or the matrix of material existence in Hindu philosophies.
 It can be translated as "quality, peculiarity, attribute, property".

 The concept is originally notable as a feature of Samkhya philosophy.
 The guṇas are now a key concept in nearly all schools of Hindu philosophy.
 There are three guṇas (triguṇa), according to this worldview, that have always been and continue to be present in all things and beings in the world.
-These three guṇas are called: ' (goodness, calmness, harmonious), ' (passion, activity, movement), and ' (ignorance, inertia, laziness).
+These three guṇas are called: ' (goodness, calmness, harmony), ' (passion, activity, movement), and ' (ignorance, inertia, laziness).
 All of these three guṇas are present in everyone and everything; it is the proportion that is different, according to Hindu worldview.
 The interplay of these guṇas defines the character of someone or something, of nature and determines the progress of life.

 In some contexts, it may mean "a subdivision, species, kind, quality", or an operational principle or tendency of something or someone.
-In human behavior studies, Guna means personality, innate nature and psychological attributes of an individual.
+In human behavior studies, Guna means personality, innate nature, and psychological attributes of an individual.

 Like many technical terms in other languages, guṇa can be difficult to encapsulate with a single English word.
 Its original and common meaning is a thread, implying the original materials that weave together to make up reality.
 The usual, but approximate translation in common usage is "a quality".